beatrixwashere/scrabtas/tas/ll1-poet/info.md

 `10-11`: should be maxed

 `(2,0)`: wcskip hasn't been found yet in the current version but it could potentially save several seconds

+`12-13`: movement optimization should save some frames

+`14`: maybe maxed? there's a small chance for some earlier frames on the feathering